torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 connection is established, just like VMBus synthetic devices.
 They are statically assigned to the VM, and their instance GUIDs don't change unless the Hyper-V administrator makes changes to the configuration.
-DDA devices are represented in Linux as virtual PCI devices that have a VMBus identity as well as a PCI identity.
-Consequently, Linux guest hibernation first handles DDA devices as VMBus devices in order to manage the VMBus channel.
+DDA devices are represented in GNU/Linux as virtual PCI devices that have a VMBus identity as well as a PCI identity.
+Consequently, GNU/Linux guest hibernation first handles DDA devices as VMBus devices in order to manage the VMBus channel.
 But then they are also handled as PCI devices using the hibernation functions implemented by their native